Understand the NPSP Data Model

 Okay, maybe you didn’t come to this fortune via a cookie, but somewhere along the line it was decided that you would become the person responsible for the upkeep, configuration, and reliable operation of Salesforce for your nonprofit.
 You might be a full-time dedicated administrator (amazing!), you might be what we call an “also admin” as in “I will serve as the admin while I ALSO fill my other roles” (also amazing!), you might even be a part-time volunteer (this too is amazing!).
 No matter what your exact role, this trail provides a basic overview of how to set up the Nonprofit Success Pack - a tool for Salesforce designed specifically for nonprofits.

-As we go, we’ll recommend places were you can dig deeper into Salesforce when you want to, but be warned: Salesforce is a powerful and complex suite of products and there will always be new things to learn.
+As we go, we’ll recommend places where you can dig deeper into Salesforce when you want to, but be warned: Salesforce is a powerful and complex suite of products and there will always be new things to learn.
 So don’t expect to “master Salesforce” in a couple hours or even a couple days.

 Finally, we strongly recommend that you take the Fundraise with Nonprofit Cloud trail, that is great!
 If you haven’t, you should check it out.
 You may see some repeated information in this module, but the concepts are really important for admins to know—so much so that we decide to repeat some of that information here.
 If you plan on taking full advantage of Salesforce, we also recommend taking the Admin Beginner trail at some point too, so you have a solid understanding of ALL the Salesforce platform can do to help your organization work more effectively.
 You can find these trails in the Resources section at the end of this unit.

 The “Sales” in Salesforce is a not-so-subtle clue that it started out as software for automating sales processes, and by extension, maximizing sales revenue.
 In fact, the product was originally designed for businesses selling to other businesses.